-The Company estimates that its retail footprint for easyfinancial will expand to between 250 and 300 locations across Canada.
-Total easyfinancial branch count at the end of 2018 was 241.
-Over the next few years, the Company will continue to add incremental locations in select markets as it works towards this target.
+Canada continues to provide a substantial runway for growth for many years to come for goeasy with over 9.4 million non-prime Canadians that face limited options for credit.
+The market is vast and often underserved, providing adequate room for expansion.
+While the Company finished 2019 with 256 easyfinancial locations, it estimates that its retail footprint for easyfinancial will expand to support between 300 and 325 locations across Canada in the coming years.
+The Company will continue to add incremental locations in select markets as it works towards this target.
 In particular, the retail branch expansion will be focused on the expansion into Quebec which represents a large market opportunity and completing the footprint in key urban markets such as Toronto and Vancouver.
+The Company also believes that there is significant future opportunity to consider international markets where the easyfinancial business model can be replicated with success.